Treatment Strategies

 Diet

-There is insufficient evidence for the use of nutritional supplements and elimination or modified diets to relieve brain fatigue.
-Eating regularly and with a well-composed diet that provides energy for an extended period of time is important for everyone but perhaps even more important for people suffering from brain fatigue.
+There is insufficient evidence for using nutritional supplements and elimination or modified diets to relieve brain fatigue.
+Eating regularly and maintaining a well-composed diet that provides long-lasting energy is important for everyone, especially those with brain fatigue.
 Increased sweet cravings are common, with the risk of weight gain.

-Physical activity may benefit the brain in a number of ways, but when suffering from brain fatigue, the brain does not function normally and physical activity does not work in the same way as for a healthy brain.
-Moderate physical exercise, such as walking or perhaps a little more strenuous activity can be beneficial for many but must always be individually adapted.
+Physical activity may benefit the brain in many ways, but for those with brain fatigue, the brain does not function normally, and physical activity does not work the same way as for a healthy brain.
+Moderate physical exercise, such as walking or slightly more strenuous activity, can be beneficial but must always be individually adapted.
 There is a lack of knowledge today about how physical activity should be designed for brain fatigue.